Should you or shouldn't you?

 In the end, while thinking about a second home, your heart and head need to work together – so that you can continue to meet all of your needs, as well as some of your “wants."

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
 For a list of states in which I am registered to do business, please visit www.clutewealthmanagement.com.